Weekly Meditation Classes

 In loving memory of Swami Girijanada, starting December 2017 classes are being offered at no cost (donations to cover heating and utilities, etc. are accepted).
 There will be no instructor, only long-standing practitioners.

 The center has chairs, back-jacks, pillows, blankets, a carpeted floor, a tea room and a restroom.
-Feel free to come and go any time during silent meditations, but please keep talking to a minimum in the meditation room.
+Feel free to come and go any time during silent meditations.

 Free